AdobeDocs/asset-compute.en/help/using/custom-application-internals.md

 After each rendition is created and stored in a file with the path provided by `rendition.path`, the [Asset Compute SDK](https://github.com/adobe/asset-compute-sdk#adobe-asset-compute-worker-sdk) uploads each rendition to a cloud storage (either AWS or Azure).
 A custom application gets multiple renditions at the same time if, and only if, the incoming request has multiple renditions pointing to the same application URL.
 The upload to cloud storage is done after each rendition and before running the callback for the next rendition.

-The `batchWorker()` has a different behavior, as it actually process all renditions and only after all have been processed uploads those.
+The `batchWorker()` has a different behavior.
+It processes all renditions, and only after all have been processed, it uploads them.

 ## [!DNL Adobe I/O] Events {#aio-events}

-The SDK sends [!DNL Adobe I/O] Events for each rendition.
+The SDK sends Adobe [!DNL I/O Events] for each rendition.
 These events are either type `rendition_created` or `rendition_failed` depending on the outcome.
-See [Asset Compute asynchronous events](api.md#asynchronous-events) for events details.
+For more information, see [Asset Compute asynchronous events](api.md#asynchronous-events).

 ## Receive [!DNL Adobe I/O] Events {#receive-aio-events}

-The client polls the [[!DNL Adobe I/O] Events Journal](https://www.adobe.io/apis/experienceplatform/events/ioeventsapi.html#/Journaling) according to its consumption logic.
+The client polls the Adobe [!DNL I/O Events] journal according to its consumption logic.
 The initial journal URL is the one provided in the `/register` API response.
 Events can be identified using the `requestId` that is present in the events and is the same as returned in `/process`.
 Every rendition has a separate event that gets sent as soon as the rendition has been uploaded (or failed).
-Once it receives a matching an event, the client can display or otherwise handle the resulting renditions.
+When it receives a matching event, the client can display or otherwise handle the resulting renditions.

 The JavaScript library [`asset-compute-client`](https://github.com/adobe/asset-compute-client#usage) makes the journal polling simple using the `waitActivation()` method to get all the events.